 2. Are you customizing the coaching and number of monthly one to one coaching sessions around the individual needs of that person?
 For example, some B players may need 4 calls one month, then due to situational changes need 2 the next, while the A player may need just one plus one opportunity to be observed customer facing and the C player may need weekly coaching as well as mid-week checkpoints to ensure there’s momentum around change.

-3. Are your people fully and authentically bought in to coaching?
+3. Wast your enrollment conversation effective in getting your people fully and authentically bought in to coaching?
 (Is that what they told you and how they’re responding to your coaching?)

 7. Do you check in at some interval between one coaching session to the next?
-This is effective in demonstrating your commitment to supporting them, while also ensuring accountability and activity is being sustained.
+This is effective in demonstrating your care and support, while also ensuring accountability and that they are honoring their commitments.

-10. Are your direct reports the ones uncovering the gap or solution that they couldn’t see on their own through your use of precision based, open ended coaching questions?
+10. Are your direct reports uncovering the gap, assumption, insight or solution that they couldn’t see on their own through your use of precision based, open ended coaching questions, or are you still giving answers and have maintained the role of Chief Problem Solver?
+You can’t scale dependency.

-11. Are they then committing to making the necessary changes (in thought, skill or activity) instead of you telling them what they need to do?
+11. Are the coachees the ones who are identifying the necessary changes (in thought, skill or activity) instead of you telling them what they need to do?

-By answering these questions honestly and filling in what is missing, you’ll notice a major transformation in the experiences you’re having coaching your team, the continued momentum you’ve created and the value that they; and your company, receive.
+By answering these questions honestly and working on the areas you identified as growth opportunities, you’ll notice a major transformation in the experiences you’re having coaching your team, the continued momentum you’ve created and the value that you, your team and your company will experience.

 Photo Credit: Bethan Phillips